 I got started with concrete countertops the same way many people do: as a do-it-yourselfer.

-In January 1999, Lane and I bought a house.
+In January 1999, my wife and I bought a house.
 It was a 1990s cookie-cutter subdivision house.
 The kitchen had white cabinets, white laminate countertops, white vinyl floors, white wallpaper with little pink roses.
 We decided we wanted to remodel the kitchen.
 Here is a before photo of the kitchen:

 We had grand visions of moving doors, getting new cabinets, etc., then reality set in and we looked at just replacing the floor and redoing the countertops.
 Those had to be replaced, because the previous owner had cut on them and scratched them, and set a hot pot on them and scorched them.